timothybrown/BSEC-Conduit/readme.md

 - voltage: The voltage the sensor is run at.
 [3.3|1.8]
 - retain_state: Number of days to retain the IAQ state data.
 [4|28]
 - logger: Logger instance to use.
 Use None for console output.
 - base_dir: Directory to store the executable, config and state files.
-Must also include a sub-directory that contains an unzipped copy of the Bosch Sensortec BSEC Library source.
+Must also include a sub-directory that contains an unzipped copy of the Bosch Sensortec BSEC source.
 Use None to automatically determine.

 ### BSECLibrary.open()
-Call to start the underlying BSEC Library communication process.
+Call to start the underlying BSEC-Library communication process.

 ### BSECLibrary.close()
-Call to stop the underlying BSEC Library communication process.
+Call to stop the underlying BSEC-Library communication process.

 ### BSECLibrary.output()
 Returns an iterator that you can loop over forever.
 Blocks between samples from the sensor.
 Each item is a dict() that contains the following keys: